INKOM Privacy Statement

 Sensitive personal data

 Sensitive personal data are data that are sensitive in nature.
-For example, these can be data that reveal your race or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership or sexual orientation.
+For example, these can be data that reveal your race or ethnic origin, political opinions, religious or philosophical beliefs, membership of a student association1 or sexual orientation.
 The term 'sensitive personal data' also includes data about your health, genetic data or biometric data through which you can be identified (e.g. a fingerprint).

 In principle, UM processes no sensitive personal data for the purpose of the INKOM activities.
 However, it may do so on occasion, for example if you have indicated that you require special facilities, use medication that must be taken into consideration, are on a specific diet or provide these data at your own initiative.
 The INKOM will handle your data with diligence and care.

 UM processes the above personal data in order to make it possible for you to participate in the INKOM.
-This includes – among other things – creating an account on the INKOM website, making use of the website and the INKOM app, registering a contact person for emergencies, contacting you and maintaining contact with you prior to and during the INKOM and offering the proper facilities during the INKOM, such as food that is in line with your dietary wishes.
+This includes creating an account with the INKOM's registration system and online platform of Tactile, make use of Tactile's application, registering contact for emergencies, contacting and maintaining contact with you prior to, during and after the INKOM, and providing the appropriate facilities during the INKOM, such as food according to dietary needs or allergies.
 Your data may be processed even after the INKOM, for example if there are issues with regard to payment details, but also if you have subscribed for the newsletter.

 In addition, the INKOM collects personal data of current and future volunteers, in order to be able to provide the proper clothing, use the correct language for communication, take as much account as possible of the volunteer's preferences in terms of partner and position and register a crew member's availability, among other reasons.

-In addition, UM processes personal data (images) for promotional purposes.
+In addition, UM processes personal data (image captures) for promotional purposes.

 Lawful basis for processing